Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-90-the-coming-fire.md

 "A great many things ‘yer gonna need ‘ta preserve.
 An’ I think the omuAru have their own purpose, now.
 Firs’ thing I’d do is get a hold’a them.
 As ‘fer me…we’re suddenly pretty fulla empty rooms an’ such.
 Jus’ everywhere, s’pecially in th’ countryside.
 We will welcome all good people to Gao."

 Margaret nodded.
 That was all she *could* do, for now.
 There was just…so much.
 So very, very much to save, and no hope of saving it all.
 How could they?
 Even if *somehow* there was found room for every living person on the Earth…what about all the other life?
-The trees? the grass? the *millions* of species of fungi, flora and fauna.
+The trees?
+The grass?
+The *millions* of species of fungi, flora and fauna.

 What about the tremendous, beautiful monuments they made just by being *here,* together?
 What about the national parks, the great deserts and jungles, the rivers, the seas?
 Even if all its component pieces could be saved, the great *system* of Earth couldn’t be saved piecemeal.